Last Days of Mussolini: Plot

 In April 1945, as the last allied offensive in Italy is underway, the Republic of Salò, the last bastion of fascism, is crumbling: the Americans, along with the partisans are advancing towards Milan.
 Benito Mussolini seeks the help of the Archbishop of Milan, Alfredo Ildefonso Schuster, to mediate for talks with the partisans.

 Schuster hosts a meeting between Mussolini and representatives of the National Liberation Committee.
 Mussolini confuses them by proposing a transfer of power "to the Italian people"; antifascist organizations will only hear of an unconditional surrender.
 Mussolini is advised by Schuster to surrender, but refuses.

 Having achieved nothing during these talks, Mussolini flees with a German escort, hoping to reach Switzerland; he is followed by his lover Clara Petacci and various loyal fascist officials.
 As his journey progresses, Mussolini is gradually separated from his followers who disperse or are captured by partisans.
 Mussolini is eventually persuaded by the Germans to disguise himself as a Wehrmacht officer.
 This allows him to avoid capture at a partisan checkpoint: per the NLC's agreements with the German army, the partisans let the Germans pass while seizing the Italian fascists who are abandoned to their deaths by Mussolini and the Germans.

-Mussolini and Petacci manage to get to the northern village of Dongo, where Mussolini is recognized and arrested by local partisans.
+Mussolini and Petacci manage to get to the northern village of Dongo, where Mussolini is recognized and arrested by partisans led by local resistance leader 'Pedro'.
 Groups within the National Liberation Committee debate whether to hand him over to the Americans, so that he undergoes due process.
-Ultimately, Walter Audisio is sent by the NLC to take custody of Mussolini and shoot him, which he does in front of the Villa Belmonte in the village of Giulino.
-Mussolini's execution is largely improvised and almost botched when Audisio's machine gun jams.
-Petacci hysterically tries to shield Mussolini with her body and ends up being also shot in the confusion.
+Ultimately, partisan officer 'Valerio' is sent by the NLC to take custody of Mussolini and shoot him, which he does in front of the Villa Belmonte, in the village of Giulino.
+The execution is largely improvised and almost botched when Valerio's machine gun suddenly jams.
+Petacci hysterically tries to shield Mussolini with her body and ends up being shot in the confusion, followed by Mussolini.